History of Patrick Reed in Timeline

 2018: Masters Tournament Victory

-August 2019: Northern Trust Win
+August 2019: Northern Trust Victory

-In August 2019, Patrick Reed won the Northern Trust at Liberty National Golf Club, the first leg of the 2019 FedEx Cup Playoffs.
+In August 2019, Patrick Reed won the Northern Trust at Liberty National Golf Club, marking the first leg of the 2019 FedEx Cup Playoffs.

-February 2020: WGC-Mexico Championship Win
+February 2020: WGC-Mexico Championship Victory

 2020: WGC-Mexico Championship Victory